Bio & Career

 On 10 October, Damien Guest starred in new comedy web series Right Now, written by and also starring Rob Cawsey.
 He plays the character Jamie in the first episode of the series, based on Grindr hook-ups.

-In March 2019 Roisin Conaty revealed GameFace series 2 had began filming and confirmed Damien will be appearing, with behind the scenes photos.
-Filming completed at the end of April and the new series will air later in 2019 (air date tba) on Channel 4 in the UK.
-Like the first series, the second will also again be available on HULU in the US.
+Also in March 2019 Roisin Conaty revealed GameFace series 2 had began filming and confirmed Damien will be appearing, with behind the scenes photos.
+After a six week shoot, filming completed at the end of April.
+The new series premiered 17 July on Channel 4 in the UK and is also again available on HULU in the US.